rasheedtobi/Blendmask_/Instructions.md

 	pip install opencv-python
 	pip install opencv-jupyter-ui

-5. Clone AdelaiDET - !git clone https://github.com/aim-uofa/AdelaiDet.git #It is helpful to switch to a notebook after this step.
+	#It is helpful to switch to a notebook after this step.
+You may want to use as areference 'instruction_steps.ipynb'

+5. Clone AdelaiDET - !git clone https://github.com/aim-uofa/AdelaiDet.git
 6. cd to AdelaiDet and run !python setup.py build develop

 7. pip install opencv-python